-Activists: Belarus sprinter plans to seek asylum in Poland
+Activists: Belarus Olympian plans to seek asylum in Poland

-TOKYO (AP) — A Belarusian Olympic sprinter plans to seek asylum in Poland after alleging that officials tried to force her home, where she feared for her safety, an activist group said Monday.
+TOKYO (AP) — A Belarusian Olympic sprinter plans to seek asylum in Poland, an activist group said Monday, after the athlete alleged that her team’s officials tried to force her to fly home, where she feared she wouldn’t be safe from an autocratic government that recently was accused of diverting a plane in order to arrest a dissident journalist.

 Athlete Krystsina Tsimanouskaya is applying for a visa at the Polish embassy in Tokyo, according to Vadim Krivosheyev, of the Belarusian Sport Solidarity Foundation.
 He told The Associated Press that the group has bought her a plane ticket to Warsaw for Aug.
 4.

-The current standoff apparently began after Tsimanouskaya criticized how officials were managing her team.
-Tsimanouskaya, who was due to run in the Olympic 200-meter heats Monday, said on her Instagram account that she was put in the 4×400 relay even though she has never raced the event.
+The current standoff apparently began after Tsimanouskaya criticized how officials were managing her team — setting off a massive backlash in state-run media back home, where authorities relentlessly crack down on government critics.
+Tsimanouskaya said on her Instagram account that she was put in the 4×400 relay even though she has never raced in the event.

-Tsimanouskaya said in a filmed message distributed on social media that she was pressured by Belarus team officials and asked the International Olympic Committee for help.
+Tsimanouskaya was then apparently hustled to the airport but refused to board a flight for Istanbul and instead approached police for help.
+In a filmed message distributed on social media, she also asked the International Olympic Committee for assistance.

-“I was put under pressure and they are trying to forcibly take me out of the country without my consent,” the 24-year-old runner said.
+“I was put under pressure, and they are trying to forcibly take me out of the country without my consent,” the 24-year-old runner said in the message.

+The rapid-fire series of events brought international political intrigue to Olympic Games that have been more focused on operational dramas, like maintaining safety during a pandemic and navigating widespread Japanese opposition to holding the event at all.

-Belarus’ authoritarian government has engaged in a brutal crackdown on dissent after a presidential election a year ago triggered a wave of unprecedented mass protests.
-Authoritarian President Alexander Lukashenko has relentlessly pursued dissidents, including recently allegedly diverting a plane to Minsk to have one arrested.
+Belarus’ authoritarian government has relentlessly targeted anyone even mildly expressing dissent since a presidential election a year ago triggered a wave of unprecedented mass protests.
+And it has also gone to extremes to stop its critics, including the recent plane diversion that European officials called an act of air piracy.

-The sports foundation said government supporters targeted Tsimanouskaya, and the athlete contacted the group for help.
+In this context, Tsimanouskaya feared for her safety once she saw the campaign against her in state media, according to the sports foundation, which she also contacted for help.

 “The campaign was quite serious and that was a clear signal that her life would be in danger in Belarus,” Alexander Opeikin, a spokesman for the BSSF, told the AP in an interview.

-Tsimanouskaya summoned Japanese police at Haneda Airport and did not board a flight departing for Istanbul.
-Foreign ministry officials arrived later at the airport, Opeikin said.
+Athletes seeking asylum at global sporting events is nothing new.
+It was especially frequent during the Cold War but has also happened occasionally in the decades since.
+As many as 117 athletes defected at the Munich Olympics in 1972, for instance, according to reports at the time.
+At least four Romanians and a Soviet associated with the Olympics defected at the Montreal Games in 1976.
+And Cuban athletes have frequently done so.

 Underscoring the seriousness of the allegations, several groups and countries say they are helping the runner.
-Poland and the Czech Republic offered help, and Japan’s Foreign Ministry said it was working with the International Olympic Committee and the Tokyo Olympics organizers.
+Poland and the Czech Republic offered assistance, and Japan’s Foreign Ministry said it was working with the International Olympic Committee and the Tokyo Olympics organizers.

 The IOC, which has been in dispute with the Belarus National Olympic Committee ahead of the Tokyo Games, said it had intervened.